 What kind of cancer does NDMA cause?

 We do not know the answer.
-But the list seems to be growing every day.
+But the list seems to grow every day.
 This is our current belief which types of cancer Zantac might cause:

 What are the risks of Zantac?